jacobpackert/jacobpackert.dk2020/content/blog/why-bicycling-in-copenhagen-is-so-fantastic/index.md

 ---
-title: Why bibycling in Copenhagen is so fantastic
+title: Why bicycling in Copenhagen is so fantastic
 date: "2013-09-04"
 description: "On the virtues of Copenhagen’s favorite mode of transportation"
 ---